Novimatrem/novisona/about.markdown

 • Genitals: full package futa girl, with a penis (not erect, barbed), vagina, and testes.
 Though they are all certainly covered and hidden by her extreme fatness, and immense pregnancy, regardless.

-My existing profile picture is a reasonable idea of what her face is somewhat like, but, you know, furrier :3
+My existing profile picture is a reasonable idea of what her face is somewhat like, but, you know, furrier, and with whiskers and such :3

 **There is no art of my fursona, yet.**